 Complete Guide to Canada ELD Mandate Rules

-Transport Canada released the final ELD Mandate rules through the Canada Gazette on June 13, 2019, which came into effect on June 12, 2021 and will be fully enforced by June 12, 2022.
-While Canada ELD rules has set the clock ticking for commercial vehicle owners to switch to a certified ELD, it has also led to several points of confusion, including the similarities and differences between U.S. and Canada ELD Mandate rules and its implications for carriers coming under these regulations.
+Transport Canada released the final ELD Mandate rules through the Canada Gazette on June 13, 2019, which came into effect on June 12, 2021, and will be fully enforced beginning January 1, 2023.
+While Canada ELD rules have set the clock ticking for commercial vehicle owners to switch to a certified ELD, it has also led to several points of confusion, including the similarities and differences between U.S. and Canada ELD Mandate rules and its implications for carriers operating in both countries.

 This complete guide on Canada ELD Mandate rules will discuss all the crucial factors related to the final rule issued by Transport Canada.